 Why should you monitor large diesel engines?

+Why is diesel engine monitoring important?
 All machinery, regardless of their complexity or application, requires maintenance schedules.
 Traditionally, these have come in the form of component replacements or routine services, usually determined by a set number of operating hours.
 While this method is still largely in operation, it has come under review in recent years and has been replaced by innovative new monitoring methods that rely largely on complex analytics and sensors.
 By analysing changes to a machine’s behaviour and performance, these systems can monitor physical parameters and identify possible maintenance requirements before they cause unnecessary and costly repairs or machine downtime.
 The main advantages of this are reduced maintenance costs, reduced machine downtime, greater flexibility and reliability, and increased safety.

 Monitoring Propulsion Engines

 The diesel engine is still widely used in marine industries and power applications, specifically on long ocean voyage vessels, like tankers and containers, which generally use a large, slow speed 2 stroke engine.
 Naturally, regular monitoring and regular maintenance scheduling was crucial in preventing costly maintenance problems and machine failures when away at sea.
 This has, over time, progressed with the advent of on-line or portable monitoring systems, like the DOCTOR systems, which can be used to provide information on cylinder pressure, which in turn determines the performance level of the certain components.